 places will be marked on the cafeteria floor for the students to stand while waiting

 on their tray.
-All students will sit facing one direction.
-Students will skip at least

-one seat depending upon the number of students per lunch period.
-Students will
+Students will alternate seats so that every other seat is empty and no student faces another student.Students will

 not share food or drinks.
 All students should go to the restroom before coming to